Nothing to see here. This component is added to the post page in order to register the visit

 Understand.
 Embrace.
 Enjoy.

-The best way I know to adjust (and do feel free to share with me other ways on my email or LinkedIn) happens in 3 stops:
+The best way I know to adjust (and do feel free to share with me other ways) happens in 3 stops:

 At 1st phase you understand that the world will move on, with you or without you.
 If you want to stay on board, at 2nd phase you embrace the change as a constant thing and once that’s done, in the last phase you’ve learnt how to enjoy the challenges that this god damn complicated digital world brings with it.